codewithsam110g/codewithsam110g.github.io/index.md

 this is because the random function asks for a seed value to generate something, as the seed is already given, if we use the same seed it will generate same psuedo-random character which defies its purpose

-and from above code every letter is composed of 4 values in encrypted value

 To crack this, we can make a lookup table with given alphanumeric(Numbers & Alphabets) characters and symbols

 Now, we will take the given encrypted value and break it into smaller sections which will represent their character